keffren/aws_labs/hands_on_1/README.md

 In order to create a new VPC, it needs to declare:

-- Internet Gateway
+- **Internet Gateway:**
-    Gateway for connecting your AWS VPC to the internet.
+    - Gateway for connecting your AWS VPC to the internet.
-    Enables communication between VPC instances and the public internet.
+    - Enables communication between VPC instances and the public internet.
-- Subnet
+- **Subnet:**
-    Segmented part of your VPC's IP address space.
+    - Segmented part of your VPC's IP address space.
-    Used for organizing and isolating resources within your VPC
+    - Used for organizing and isolating resources within your VPC
-- Route table
+- **Route table:**
-    A set of rules that determine how network traffic is directed.
+    - A set of rules that determine how network traffic is directed.
-    Controls the flow of traffic within and in/out of your VPC subnets.
+    - Controls the flow of traffic within and in/out of your VPC subnets.
-    - Route table association
+        - **Route table association:**
-        Links a subnet to a specific route table.
+            - Links a subnet to a specific route table.
-        Specifies how traffic is routed in and out of that subnet.
+            - Specifies how traffic is routed in and out of that subnet.

 Example of VPC underlay: